×

 Not all accounts require a QDRO.
 For example, IRAs use a different legal document for transfers.
 SAM LAW OFFICE LLC works closely with financial professionals and plan administrators to draft and execute QDROs correctly, helping clients receive the assets they are entitled to.

-• Negotiating for you to keep more of your retirement funds by offsetting the value with other assets, like home equity.
+• Strategic Offsetting: Negotiating for you to keep more of your retirement funds by offsetting the value with other assets, like home equity.

-• Working to get an accurate valuation of all accounts involved.
+• Accurate Due Diligence: Working to get a precise and verifiable valuation of all accounts involved.

-• Reviewing the tax impact of any proposed division before an agreement is made.
+• Tax-Focused Planning: Reviewing the tax impact of any proposed division before an agreement is finalized.

 Set Yourself Up for a Strong Financial Future

-Divorce can reshape your finances in countless ways, but your retirement doesn’t have to be one of them.
+Divorce can reshape your finances in countless ways, but your retirement doesn’t have to be a casualty.
 The attorneys at SAM LAW OFFICE LLC combine practical experience with honest, straightforward advice to help you make smart choices that safeguard your long-term security.
 Contact us today to schedule a confidential consultation.

 Reviews